Log Buffer #273, A Carnival of the Vanities for DBAs

 Columnstore indexes are built and processed completely in memory.
 You will receive an out-of-memory error if you do not have enough memory to build the columnstore index.

-Stewart Smith tells a moving story which involves even a delicacy like replication code.
+Stewart Smith tells a moving story, which even involves a delicacy like replication code.

 Binary log file size matters (sometimes), Aurimas Mikalauskas says.